ewald-lab/ewald-lab-website/handbook/docs/onboarding.md

 In the weeks before you start:

-* Make sure that Jess knows your intended arrival method ([Genome Campus shuttle](https://campuslife.wellcomegenomecampus.com/wp-content/uploads/2025/03/Campus-Shuttlebus-Service-Timetables-From-8th-January-2024-V1.1.pdf), [campus coach service](https://campuslife.wellcomegenomecampus.com/wp-content/uploads/2025/03/Campus-Coach-Service-Timetables-From-September-2024.docx.pdf), driving own car, etc) and time for your first day so that she can help you book a bus spot/parking and arrange for someone to meet you when you arrive.
+* Prepare to travel to campus: most people either drive to campus or take the free [Genome Campus shuttle](https://campuslife.wellcomegenomecampus.com/wp-content/uploads/2025/03/Campus-Shuttlebus-Service-Timetables-From-8th-January-2024-V1.1.pdf).
+You must reserve a space on the shuttle ahead of time using the Wellcome Genome Campus Travel app.
+The app is only available on the UK app store and you can change the location on Google Store through `Settings> General > Accounts and device preferences> country`.
+Once downloaded, you must create an account with the EBI e-mail adress and "purchase" tickets (they are free), before booking tickets.
+The normal usage is to present QR code to the driver.
+If the app is not available, you can book ticket through [this website](https://wellcomegenomecampus.bushub.co.uk/?redirectUrl=/bookings) but you won’t have QR code.
+In that case, you can indicate to the driver your name.
+Alternatively, the [campus coach service](https://campuslife.wellcomegenomecampus.com/wp-content/uploads/2025/03/Campus-Coach-Service-Timetables-From-September-2024.docx.pdf) is free and available without pre-booking, but there are limited travel times and routes.
 * Follow up if you don't receive an email from HR after accepting your employment offer.
 This is where you will receive helpful information about moving to the Cambridge area.
 * Consider registering with the [Cambridge accommodation services](https://www.accommodation.cam.ac.uk/) to access listings for properties owned by the university or university affiliates.
 * Think about payday: EMBL payroll is once per month, and if your first day is after the 10th of the month, you won't get your first paycheck until the 20th of the next month, ~6 weeks after starting.
 HR can help you get paid earlier, but you need to ask them for help.
-* When inputting your bank account info, make sure to use an account with a UK Sort Code, otherwise you will get charged currency conversion fees both when you get paid and when you convert the money back to pounds.
+* When inputting your bank account info to EBI HR, make sure to use an account with a UK Sort Code, otherwise you will get charged currency conversion fees both when you get paid and when you convert the money back to pounds.
 Other lab members have achieved this through GBP currency accounts in Wise and Revolut, or by opening a UK account online, before moving, with HSBC.
+* Make sure that you have been assigned a lab member to guide you through your first day.
+Jess will connect you to someone over email the week before you start; if its 1-2 days before your start date and you haven't heard from anyone, please send Jess an email.

 ## First day